Services for families and children

 Rockingham Early Years Services

-The City's Library Services offer storytime, Better Beginnings and other programs that support early skills development.
+The City's Library Services also offer storytime, Better Beginnings and other programs that support early skills development.

 Teachers of children in their first year of formal schooling complete the checklist on each child after they have had a chance to observe their development.
 Communities can use the results from the AEDC to understand where children may be developmentally vulnerable and provide early years services to support children before they start school.